Roasted Bok Choy

 This light, yet flavorful bok choy soup is one of the most popular recipes on my site!
-And this Asian bok choy salad with creamy toasted sesame dressing is just perfect for the warmer months.
+If you have an air fryer, my air fryer bok choy is another easy way to eat more veggies.
+This Asian bok choy salad with creamy toasted sesame dressing is just perfect for the warmer months.

 If you’re ready to dive deeper into Asian cuisine, this directory of Chinese vegetables is a great place to start!

 - Cut before washing: The stalks of bok choy are prone to grit and dirt, so be sure to trim first and rinse thoroughly before cooking.

 - Double the sauce: Use extra sauce to flavor your protein, pour over rice or noodles, and freshen up leftovers (or just eat it with a spoon!)

 - Loosely cover the bok choy with tin foil (or tin foil and parchment paper) when baking bok choy in the oven so the leaves won’t get burnt.

 - Great for batch cooking: bok choy baked in oven is great for batch cooking and perfect for meal prep!